Projects

 And the integration of new technologies?

-We would like to thank the Mayor for his testimonial, and Carine GIOVINAZZO, Engineer in the City of Grasse’s Energy and Ecological Transition Department, for responding to this interview.
+We would like to thank the Mayor for his testimony, as well as Carine GIOVINAZZO, Engineer in the City of Grasse’s Energy and Ecological Transition Department, for responding to this interview.
 Many thanks also to Virginie AMEINGUAL of the AUSE agency, who made this project possible.